dcbhupendra7/Computer-Architecture/README.md

 # Cache Simulator

 This is a Level 1 Data Cache Simulator implemented in Python.
-The simulator parses command-line arguments to configure cache capacity, block size, and associativity, and simulates memory accesses to collect performance statistics.
+The simulator can now be used with a graphical user interface (GUI) or through command-line arguments to configure cache capacity, block size, and associativity, and simulates memory accesses to collect performance statistics.

 ## Flowchart Overview
 The flowchart of the simulator follows these steps: